mtitinger/zz_doc/02_hardware_abstraction_layer/SEPASSRFNT-45-gpio.md

 gpiochip6 [MAX14830] (16 lines)
 ```

-Note: tlgate-app must be adapted, to bind those gpio, using the file API with sysfs (for the leds), or libgpio (for the reduncency GPIOs).
+Note: tlgate-app must be adapted, to bind those gpio, using the file API with sysfs (for the leds), or libgpiod (for the reduncency GPIOs).
+Read the libgpiod section below.

 * specified in SEPASSRFNT-79
 * coded in SEPASSRFNT-80